qiye2024/qiye2024.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "<em>"Eternity begins and ends with the ocean's tides."</em>"
+subtitle: <em>"Eternity begins and ends with the ocean's tides."</em>

 profile:
   align: right